Ghee vs Butter: Which One Is Better?

 1. Ghee Contains CLA

-Research has also shown CLA from food sources to be beneficial for promoting sustainable weight loss, improving cardiovascular health, and even protecting against certain cancers, such as breast, skin, and lung cancers (2, 3).
+Research has also shown CLA from food sources to be beneficial for promoting sustainable weight loss and supporting cardiovascular health.

 2. Ghee Is a Good Source of Butyric Acid (BTA)

 Butyric acid is a short-chain fatty acid that sounds similar to one of the foods it’s found in: butter.
 Of course, this means butyric acid is also found in ghee, and it’s one of the reasons why ghee is nicknamed liquid gold.

 Butyric acid is an essential nutrient for the digestive system because it helps maintain healthy cells throughout the GI tract, and provides energy to the cells in your large intestine (2).
 It’s found in other animal fats and vegetable oils.
 Healthy digestive tracts also produce it during digestion while breaking down fiber from carbohydrates.

 3. Ghee Is Rich in Vitamins A, D, E, and K

 Let’s face it: We could all do with a few more vitamins and minerals in our diet.
-Ghee is a rich source of the essential fat soluble vitamins: A, D, E, and K.
+Ghee is a source of the essential fat soluble vitamins: A, D, E, and K.

-If you live in a cooler climate that doesn’t get sun year round, chances are you may not be getting enough vitamin D, which plays a critical role in calcium absorption, as well as healthy bones and teeth (8).
-Vitamins A and E also help boost immunity, which may be why ghee is often added to the warming Ayurvedic immune-boosting drink, golden milk.
+If you live in a cooler climate that doesn’t get sun year round, chances are you may not be getting enough vitamin D, which plays a critical role in calcium absorption, and supports healthy bones and teeth (3).
+Vitamins A and E also help support immunity, which may be why ghee is often added to the warming Ayurvedic drink, golden milk.

 4. Ghee Contains MCTs

 Medium-chain triglycerides, or MCTs, are medium chain fatty acids that your body can use for energy right away.
 MCTs are found in fats such as ghee, coconut oil, and palm oil.

 Unlike long-chain fatty acids — which are found in most vegetable and animal fats and take longer to digest — MCTs are fairly quick to digest due to their shorter chain of fatty acids, and get sent straight to your liver to be metabolized.
-This is one reason why they can help boost energy levels right away, and don’t get stored as fat (9).
+This is one reason why they may help boost energy levels, and don’t get stored as fat (4).